iboates/osm-utilities-docker/osm2pgsql/README.md

  https://download.geofabrik.de/europe/andorra-latest.osm.pbf
 ```

-The file will be downloaded to `/tmp` in the c bontainery default.
+The file will be downloaded to `/tmp` in the container default.
 You can change this if necessary by setting an
 environment variable:

 ```